We are a campus of opportunity, especially for first-generation students. Our student body closely mirrors the ethnic diversity of the Valley.

 The Maddy Institute at Fresno State provides non-partisan, interdisciplinary and fact-driven analysis of public policy issues impacting our region and state.
 The institute also provides practical training for local officials and civic leaders, fellowships for Fresno State students with local state and federal legislators, and symposia and extension courses on a range of topics relating to public policy and public administration.

-The Kremen School of Education & Human Development prepares the majority of the region’s teachers to do their part in solving key problems faced by Central California schools.
+The Kremen School of Education and Human Development prepares the majority of the region’s teachers to do their part in solving key problems faced by Central California schools.
 We’re also preparing the educational leaders this region needs through the Central Valley Educational Leadership Institute.

 The Rehabilitation Counseling Program in the Kremen School is considered a leader in hands-on, real-world rehabilitation counseling.
 It is the largest program in the country and, excluding doctoral programs, is third in the nation; among all programs it is ranked 17th by U.S. News and World Report.
 In the last 10 years the program has brought almost $11 million in external grants to the Valley.